arteria/django-compat/README.md

 ## ``url`` template tag

 The  ``url`` template tag works different in Django 1.4, see the [release notes](https://docs.djangoproject.com/en/1.4/releases/1.3/#changes-to-url-and-ssi) for more info.
-This solution is based on this [stackoverflow quersion](http://stackoverflow.com/a/13592772/485361).

 ### Old, Django 1.4